boyter/boyter.org/content/posts/2013-07-18-list-captcha-decoding-articles.md

 <http://www.debasish.in/2012/01/bypass-captcha-using-python-and.html?m=1>

-Another Python post about breaking CAPTCHA&#8217;s.
+Another Python post about breaking CAPTCHA's.
 I think that might be due to how powerful the PIL is.
 Has full source code.
 This one is worth looking at because unlike the two previous one it uses an existing OCR engine Tesseract to perform the recogniton.

 <http://www.mperfect.net/aiCaptcha/>